Kevin-MrYe/Data_Collection_Pipeline/README.md

 This project starts with basic class design, and has gone through web scraping, unit testing, containerization, cloud deployment, application monitoring, visualization, and automation tasks.
 Having achieved a truly automated scraper, it was exciting to successfully complete this project.
 Many difficulties have finally been overcome, and I need to thank Aicore engineers for their guidance and explanations about questions from Aicore mates.

 ## 9.Future Improvements
+While this project has implemented all the features required by the course, there are some advanced features that are expected to be optimized in the future.
+1. Design a more flexible scraper class.

+    Currently, scraping data depends on the XPATH of the element.
+If changing the target web page, we need to modify the corresponding XPATH in the class method.

+2. Combining Selenium and BeautifulSoup.

+    This project is based on Selenium, because some web page interactions need to use Selenium.
+For some static web page parsing, using BeautifulSoup may have faster speed.
+Combination of Selenium and BeautifulSoup would be a good choice.

+3. Rotating ip and user agent.

+    Most commercial websites have anti-crawling mechanisms, and using the same IP to crawl a large amount of data may be in danger of being blocked.
+Rotating ip and user agent will reduce the probability of being blocked.